 Since top-down approaches can’t measure subtle real-time changes in demand across a retailer’s network, how have they dealt with this uncertainty in the past?

-1. A better grasp on reality
+1. A firmer grasp on reality

-So instead of buying products and trying to allocate them to the best of your ability (the old approach), you can make allocation decisions based on what is selling right now, essentially decoupling the buying and allocation processes altogether.
+So instead of buying products and trying to allocate them to the best of your ability based on potentially inaccurate data (the old approach), you can make allocation decisions based on what is selling right now, essentially decoupling the buying and allocation processes altogether.